Virtual-Coffee/virtualcoffee.io/README.md

 ```

 Builds a production-ready version of the site.
 This is what Netlify uses to build our site.

-`pnpm build` actually runs three sub commands, which can be run independently if you wish:

-- `pnpm build:sass` - compiles sass styles found in `./styles`.
-The files are compiled to the `./tmp` directory to be processed by the next step.
-- `pnpm build:css` - processes css files using [PostCSS](https://postcss.org/).
-The resulting files are saved in `./app/styles`
-- `pnpm build:remix` - compiles everything needed to run the site for production.

 ### `pnpm format`